Romain-Thomas-Shef/STON/docs/source/tests.rst

 Cluster window
 ^^^^^^^^^^^^^^

 If you load all the images under the directory *cluster1_1sthalf* you can then open the cluster window.
-You will find yourself in the same setup as in the :doc:`cluster_window`.
-With the exact same images.
+You will find yourself in the same setup as in the :doc:`cluster_window`, with the exact same images.
 To create a mashup image, you need to select the order in which the images will be associated.
 Follow the image names and you will get the same mashup as in :doc:`cluster_window`.

 Side by side comparison